Agnibha-31/DO-Automation-IoT/README.md

 ## Dashboard tour and screenshots

 All ten repository screenshots are embedded below.
-GitHub loads them directly from the existing **Dahsboard Images** folder.
+GitHub loads them directly from the existing **Dashboard Images** folder.
 The folder name is misspelled in the repository, so the README intentionally uses that exact spelling.
 If the folder is renamed later, update every image path in this file.

 ### 1. Main DO dashboard